fraboeni/fraboeni.github.io/_pages/about.md

 If you are interested in the activities of the *PrivML* research group I am building up and am coordinating, check out the tab [Research Group](https://fraboeni.github.io/research_group/).

+# Prior

+(August 1st 2022) I'm happy to announce that I finalized my PhD duties and will be joining the Canadian Vector Institute as a Postdoctoral Fellow under the supervision of Prof. Dr. Nicolas Papernot by the end of the month.

+(April 30th 2022) Super proud that my interview on Differential Privacy with the Google-Aufbruch magazine made it to the [title page](https://kstatic.googleusercontent.com/files/1791d34518d7768efe0fb6d698f45a276c507ddbb67bcc916c87c564de8fc212023df574da98c9a8d8f149dc964371e003b6120b1f2188740a464ef157102ef4).